#SouthAsia@podcasts - our podcast recommendations

 This podcast covers a wide range of topics, from poetry to politics, from manuscript collections to music, from science to Bollywood.

-Dr. Finnian Gerety, professor at the Saxena Center for Contemporary South Asia at Brown University, talks with colleagues from around the world about Hindu nationalism, street shrines in India, stories of saints in Afghanistan, mantras, astrology in Jainism and much more.
+Dr. Finnian Gerety, professor at the Saxena Center for Contemporary South Asia at Brown University, speaks with colleagues from around the world about Hindu nationalism, street shrines in India, stories of saints in Afghanistan, mantras, astrology in Jainism and much more.

 South Asia - University of Oxford Podcast

-This podcast offers lectures, panel discussions and book presentations on South Asian topics.South Asia Chat - National University of Singapore
+This podcast features lectures, panel discussions and book presentations on topics related to South Asia.South Asia Chat - National University of Singapore

 A weekly podcast covering important political developments in South Asia.